rixx/books.rixx.de/data/reviews/walter-moers/a-wild-ride-through-the-night/index.md

 time – Moers really is a brilliant author.
 Some of the puns are so deeply embedded that you can't even hope to translate them.

 It may be the only Moers book without Moers illustrations, which is sad.
-But I guess if you can't have Moers, Doré will do.
+But if you can't have Moers, Doré will do.